NoCap: 2017–2019: Career beginnings and The Hood Dictionary

 In July 2019, NoCap delivered a freestyle as a part of DJ Booth's Bless The Booth series on Tidal.
 The following month, he released the single, "Exotic", and performed another freestyle on the HotNewHipHop Freestyle Session.
 He was also featured on the Mozzy song, "Sad Situations".
-In November 2019, NoCap released his third mixtape, The Hood Dictionary.
+On October 11, 2019, NoCap appeared on "Outta Here Safe" alongside Quando Rondo on YoungBoy's chart-topping mixtape, AI YoungBoy 2.
+On November 19, 2019, NoCap released his third mixtape, The Hood Dictionary.
+The mixtape was preceded by three singles, "First Day In", released on September 27, 2019, "Ghetto Angels (Remix)" featuring Lil Durk and Jagged Edge on September 30, 2019, and "What You Know", just a day prior to the release of the mixtape on November 15, 2019.
 The album featured guest appearances from Quando Rondo, Lil Durk, and Jagged Edge and peaked at number 80 on the Billboard 200.

 On July 16, 2020, NoCap released his fourth mixtape, Steel Human, which debuted at number 31 on the Billboard 200.

-In December 2020, NoCap said on Instagram that he would be turning himself in to authorities, in connection to a shooting in which he reportedly fired shots at someone his sister had an altercation with.
+The mixtape was preceded by "Count a Million" featuring Lil Uzi Vert on June 16, 2020.
+NoCap released three music videos from the project: "By Tonight" on June 22, 2020, "Radar" on July 22, 2020, and "Overtime" on September 15, 2020.
+In December 2020, NoCap said on Instagram that he would be turning himself into authorities, in connection to a shooting in which he reportedly fired shots at someone his sister had an altercation with.
 He was charged with shooting into an occupied dwelling and reckless endangerment.
-He also announced his debut studio album Mr. Crawford.
-The twenty-one track album was eventually released on April 29, 2022, and includes the singles "Vaccine (Falling Star)", "Very Special" and "I'll Be Here".
-It debuted at number 8 on the Billboard 200, selling 29,000 copies in its first week and becoming his highest charting project.